takahashikzn/JSONtype/README.md

 Wrapper(List([1,2,3])) -> [1,2,3]
 ```

+This design allows type names to serve as lightweight annotations: even if a type is not defined, the surrounding context can still benefit from the label while the actual data remains usable.
+In other words, type names may also act as comments without breaking compatibility.

 ### 3.3 Compatibility
 - All valid JSON is valid JSONtype.
 - JSONtype documents containing `Type(value)` are NOT valid plain JSON, by design.